timacdonald/framework/pr.md

 ### Flexible (stale while revalidate)

-It is possible to use the `Cache::flexible` feature with cache objects by using a tuple as the TTL:
+It is possible to use the `Cache::flexible` feature with cache objects by using the tuple pattern, as seen in the `Cache::flexible` API, for the TTL:

 ```php
 <?php